davyzhang/agw/README.md

 ### The Full Picture
 To use it in the real project we need some more setups
- 1. AWS APIGateway **must** configured with lambda proxy mode, typically like {/proxy+} here's the [doc](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) from aws
+ 1. AWS APIGateway **must** be configured with lambda proxy mode, typically like {/proxy+} here's the [doc](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) from aws
- 2. Use any wrapper to get the lambda proxy request string, which is a pure json data, you can get extract it from nodejs shim or python shim, personally I recommend [Apex](https://github.com/apex/apex) and [Go-Apex](https://github.com/apex/go-apex "Go-Apex")
+ 2. Use any wrapper to get the lambda proxy request string, which is a pure json data, you can get it from nodejs shim or python shim, personally I recommend [Apex](https://github.com/apex/apex) and [Go-Apex](https://github.com/apex/go-apex "Go-Apex")
- 3. Using any http router like lightening fast [Bone](https://github.com/go-zoo/bone) or popular and feature rich [Gorilla Mux](https://github.com/gorilla/mux) and even chaining libraries like [Alice](https://github.com/justinas/alice) to write your middlewares
+ 3. Using any http router like lightning fast [Bone](https://github.com/go-zoo/bone) or popular and feature rich [Gorilla Mux](https://github.com/gorilla/mux) and even chaining libraries like [Alice](https://github.com/justinas/alice) to write your middlewares

 ### Practical Example